Peer Review Process

 The suggested decision will be evaluated in an editorial board meeting.
 Afterwards, the editor will send the final decision to the corresponding author.

 Utilizing feedback from the peer review process, the Editor will make a final publication decision.
-The review process will take approximately 12 weeks.
+The review process will take approximately maximum of 12 weeks.
 Decisions categories include:

 - Reject - Rejected manuscripts will not be published and authors will not have the opportunity to resubmit a revised version of the manuscript to GENIUS JOURNAL.

 - Resubmit for Review– The submission needs to be re-worked, but with significant changes, may be accepted.
 However, It will require a second round of review.

 - Accept with Revisions - Manuscripts receiving an accept-pending-revisions decision will be published in GENIUS JOURNAL under the condition that minor/major modifications are made.
 Revisions will be reviewed by an editor to ensure necessary updates are made prior to publication.

 - Accept - Accepted manuscripts will be published in the current form with no further modifications required.

 All correspondence concerning manuscripts should be directed to the Editor of GENIUS JOURNAL and cc to firstname.lastname@example.org.
 The Editor will direct all correspondence to the lead author; the lead author is responsible for sharing communications with other authors.
 Beyond communication concerning the review, manuscripts accepted for publication may require additional correspondence to complete copyediting and layout editing.